-Genomic businesses are intensely competitive.
+GENOMIC BUSINESSES ARE INTENSELY COMPETITIVE.
 The human genome contains a finite number of genes.
 Our competitors may seek to identify, sequence and determine the biological function of numerous genes in order to obtain a proprietary position with respect to new genes.
-We believe that the first company to sequence all or the commercially relevant portion of the human genome should have a competitive advantage.
 A number of companies, other institutions and government-financed entities are engaged in gene sequencing, gene discovery, gene expression analysis, positional cloning, the study of genetic variation, and other genomic service businesses.
 Many of these companies, institutions and entities have greater financial and human resources than we do.

 Some of our competitors have developed databases containing gene sequence, gene expression, genetic variation or other genomic information and are marketing or plan to market their data to pharmaceutical companies.
 Additional competitors may attempt to establish databases containing this information in the future.
 We expect that competition in our industry will continue to intensify.
-We also believe that some pharmaceutical companies are discussing the possibility of working together to discover SNPs and share SNP-related data among themselves.
-The formation of this sort of consortium could reduce the prospective customer base for our SNP-related business.
+Several large pharmaceutical companies have formed a consortium to create a SNPs database and to make all of the information publicly available.
+The formation of this consortium could delay or reduce the potential revenues related to our SNP-related business.

-Patent positions or public disclosures may reduce the value of our databases.
+PATENT POSITIONS OR PUBLIC DISCLOSURES MAY REDUCE THE VALUE OF OUR DATABASES.
 Competitors may discover and establish patent positions with respect to gene sequences in our databases.
 Further, certain entities engaged in gene sequencing have made the results of their sequencing efforts publicly available.
-The Celera Genomics Group of The Perkin-Elmer Corporation has announced plans to sequence the entire human genome within three years and to make the basic human sequence data publicly available.
+In January 2000, the Celera Genomics Group of PE Corporation announced that it has DNA sequence in its database that covers 90% of the human genome and plans to complete the sequencing of the human genome by the summer of 2000.
+Celera has announced that it has filed a provisional patent application on newly discovered partial genes and stated its intention to file full applications on medically important discoveries.
+The Human Genome Project, which is coordinated by the U.S. Department of Energy and the National Institutes of Health, has announced that a consortium of laboratories associated with the Project predicts that they will produce at least 90% of the human genome sequence in a "working draft form" by the spring of 2000 and that they intend to make the information publicly available.
 The public availability of gene sequences or resulting patent positions covering substantial portions of the human genome or microbial or plant genomes could reduce the potential value of our databases to our collaborators.
 It could also impair our ability to realize royalties or other revenue from any commercialized products based on this genetic information.

-Competitors may develop superior technology.
+COMPETITORS MAY DEVELOP SUPERIOR TECHNOLOGY.
 The gene sequencing machines used in our computer-aided sequencing operations are commercially available and are being used by at least one competitor.
 In addition, some of our competitors and potential competitors are developing proprietary sequencing technologies that may be more advanced than ours.
-Perkin-Elmer has announced that it has begun commercial shipments of a new gel-based sequencing machine, and that a large number of these machines will be provided to Celera.
-We may be unable to obtain access to these machines on acceptable terms.
+PE Corporation began commercial shipments of a new gel-based sequencing machine, of which a large number have been provided to Celera Genomics Group.
+We may be unable to obtain access to sufficient quantities of these machines on acceptable terms.